-Office of Environmental Justice & Tribal Affairs
+Office of Environmental Justice and Tribal Affairs

 The Office of Environmental Justice and Tribal Affairs (EJ and Tribal Affairs) at DTSC was established in July 2016.
 This new program aims to build on DTSC’s efforts to enhance protections for vulnerable communities, and ensure that those most impacted by multiple sources of pollution have a voice in the decision-making process.